-ATB donates $100,000 to get laptops to students in need
+ATB donates more laptops to students in need

 For some, it meant siblings living under the same roof sharing computers so they could attend their classes.
 Some kids opted to use their phones to connect to their frequent zoom calls.
 Others had to borrow laptops and chromebooks from their schools to fulfill their technology needs.

 “We believe Albertans deserve reliable and equitable access to technology.
-It’s one of the tools people need to participate in school, society and the economy at large,” added Matchett.
+It’s one of the tools people need to participate in school, society and the economy at large,” said Matchett.

 “We’ve heard some tremendous stories about the impact getting Chromebooks has had on students and their families' lives.
 Because of donations like ATB’s, families will not only be able to make sure their kids continue their schooling but can also access online resources and benefits,” said Rob Yager, President and CEO United Way of the Alberta Capital Region.

-“Schools provide many supports for students and families outside of education — including food, mental health and family supports — and now these important connections and relationships can continue even through a pandemic.”
+“Schools provide many supports for students and families outside of education — including food, mental health and family supports — and now these important connections and relationships can continue.”